danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/OnboardingKit.md

 ## Support My Work

-By [becoming a sponsor][Sponsors], you directly support the development & improvement of my various [open-source projects][OpenSource].
+You can [become a sponsor][Sponsors] to help me dedicate more time on my various [open-source tools][OpenSource].
+Every contribution, no matter the size, makes a real difference in keeping these tools free and actively developed.

 ## Getting started